 Dr. Kruse has over 23 years of experience as a litigator, trial, and sports attorney.
 He is a member of the bar association in the states of California and Texas.
 Additionally, Dr. Kruse is General Counsel and Head of Officials for one of the largest youth football and cheer organizations in the United States.
 He is part of the team which certifies and instructs thousands of board members, coaches, and officials throughout the year.
 Further, he has officiated American football at the college, high school, and youth levels.

-Mr. Austin Latour earned his Bachelors of Arts degree in Exercise Physiology from Texas Lutheran University and earned his Masters of Science degree in Exercise Physiology from Texas A&M University.
-He is currently working on his Doctorate in Education from the United States Sports Academy.
-Mr. Latour is a Lieutenant Commander in the United States Navy and is currently the Human Performance Lab Director at the United States Naval Academy in Annapolis, MD.
-Mr. Latour also teaches a variety of instructional classes at the Naval Academy and is the Officer Representative for the Powerlifting Team.
+Austin Latour earned his Bachelor of Arts degree in exercise physiology from Texas Lutheran University and earned his Master of Science degree in exercise physiology from Texas A&M University.
+He is currently working on his Doctor of Education degree from the United States Sports Academy.
+Latour is a Lieutenant Commander in the United States Navy and is currently the Human Performance Lab Director at the United States Naval Academy in Annapolis, Md.
+Latour teaches a variety of instructional classes at the Naval Academy and is the Officer Representative for the Powerlifting Team.
 He enjoys running, biking, and swimming and spending time with his family.

 Dr. Moon received his PhD in Exercise Physiology from The University of Oklahoma, his Master’s degree in Exercise Science and Health Promotion from Florida Atlantic University, and his Bachelor’s degree in Movement Science from Grand Valley State University.
 Dr. Moon is a Certified Strength and Conditioning Specialist with Distinction (CSCS*D) through the NSCA and a Certified Health and Fitness Specialist (HFS) through the American College of Sports Medicine (ACSM).
 He is a former Chair of Sport Fitness and Health at the United States Sports Academy and is currently the Research Director at the MusclePharm Sports Science Institute.
 He has trained all levels of athletes, including professionals in Major League baseball, the National Football League, the National Hockey League, as well as college athletes and teams in addition to youth and fitness clients.
 He has presented at multiple scientific conferences, including NSCA and ACSM national conferences and has published more than 80 research articles and abstracts in the areas of sports nutrition and human body composition and changes regarding age and fitness level.
 His publication can be found in more than a dozen diverse scientific journals and he serves as a research reviewer for more than a dozen different journals as well.